abolghasem28/Social_navigation/README.md

 ### Mode 2: Real-World (Hardware)

-Use this mode when connected to the physical ROBOT robot with the Intel RealSense D435 camera.
+Use this mode when connected to the physical robot with the Intel RealSense D435 camera.

 **Terminal 1: Launch Camera Drivers**